wso2/product-apim/sample-scenarios/sample7/README.md

 * Start wso2am-2.2.0-updateX is distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat

-* Run the file run.sh in sample root directory as ./run.sh
+* Run the file run.sh in sample scenarios root directory[APIM_HOME/sample-scenarios] as ./run.sh

 List of all the API’s in different statesTwo Published and Blocked API’s in same API![](images/image_4.png)